aaronstevenwhite/aaronstevenwhite.github.io/index.md

 # Open positions

-I aim to bring on at least one PhD student in the coming year.
+I'm looking to bring on at least one PhD student in 2024-2025 to work on the project described [here]({{ '/logical-form-induction-summary' | prepend: site.baseurl }}).
 If you are interested in one of these positions, please schedule an informational interview [here](https://app.acuityscheduling.com/schedule.php?owner=26977798&appointmentType=37307058).
 <b>I do <i>not</i> respond to inquiries by email.</b>